Get insider access

 MSI Optix G321CU

 The Gigabyte M28U is a better gaming monitor than the MSI Optix G321CU.
-The main advantage the Gigabyte has is its superior motion handling, so there's less smearing with fast-moving objects.
+The main advantage of the Gigabyte monitor is its superior motion handling, so there's less smearing with fast-moving objects.
 The Gigabyte also has wider viewing angles and better ergonomics that make it better for co-op gaming.
 On the other hand, the MSI has a bigger screen for a more immersive feel.
 It also has the full 48 Gbps bandwidth of HDMI 2.1, while the Gigabyte is limited to 24 Gbps, so your graphics card doesn't need to use compression for demanding signals.

 Gigabyte G27Q